dadiorchen/example/reduxExample/README.md

 * react as component view,
 * and use enzyme to test the component
-	NOTE, the enzyme just test the component using shallow render , so , just test the component itself , not its descendant
+	NOTE, the enzyme just test the component using shallow render , so , just test the component itself , not its descendant Using enzyme, to test the component which includes other connected component , its easy!
+Just test it , enzyme shallow will handle the it fine, see the ./src/component/Todos.test.js
 * Sandbox: then, I will create a sandbox , by which, I can run a component in real browser , to test and try to demo it, to achieve this objective, I must decouple the component and its children/descendant component from the Redux, that is , the connected component .
 So , I must code a setting to dis-connect the component from its parent component
 * The example: to code a todo list , with store like this:
 	{